12 things to buy BEFORE your trip to Thailand

 Once you’ve traveled with a good power bank (a portable battery pack), you’ll never be able to go without one again.
 Traveling in Thailand almost always means long days out from your hotel where you’re using your phone to take photos, communicate with friends, and figure out where the hell you are with the GPS.
 All of that can drain the battery quickly.
 A power bank takes up little space and totally saves you the headache.
 It is very easy to find power banks in Thailand, and they work fine initially.
 After a few full charging cycles though, they tend to lose around half of their storage capacity.

-2. One or two dry bags
+2. thin-walled dry bags

 3. A decent toiletry kit

 This one probably comes as no surprise to a lot of people, but to plenty of others (I’m looking at the guys on this one), it might be something you’ve never even thought about.
-I’m almost embarrassed to admit it now, but I spent years traveling around Thailand with my toiletries thrown into whatever 7-eleven plastic bag I had lying around my hotel room when I was packing.
+I’m almost embarrassed to admit it now, but I spent years traveling around Thailand with my toiletries thrown into whatever 7-Eleven plastic bag I had lying around my hotel room when I was packing.

 If that sounds like you, a simple, hanging toiletry kit will change your life, and make packing much faster and easier.
 Your stuff stays organized, it’s less likely to open and spill, and if it does it won’t cover the rest of your things in shampoo.
-I picked up an inexpensive hanging toiletry bag years ago and it’s held up great.
-It’s pretty small but it fits a ton of stuff inside, and expands a bit as you add more.
-You can get the one I have and that’s in the picture above here from Amazon, or just pick up whatever one you want.
-Whichever one you get, the hanging hook is key!

 4. A few odor-resistant T-shirts